Skip to main content

-In this café project we took the historical code of Rostov-on-Don and reinterpreted it in our summer pavilion “Zatsepi Coffee.”
-The city has always lived with the Don River and its embankment: markets buzzed here, warehouses and merchant quarters stretched along the shore, and leisure blended seamlessly with trade.
+In this café project we took the historical code of Rostov-on-Don and reinterpreted it in our summer pavilion "Zatsepi Coffee."
+We designed this coffee shop interior around the city's connection to the Don River: markets, merchant quarters, leisure blended with trade — all translated into a contemporary riverside space. ...

 The color palette is built on shades of blue-green and terracotta, reflecting the river and its banks.
-The key accent is patinated copper — a nod to the city’s merchant past and its craft workshops.
-Wood recalls traditional architecture and shipbuilding, while tiled panels serve as a recognizable motif, a calling card of Rostov-on-Don.
+The key accent is patinated copper — a nod to the city's merchant past and craft workshops.
+Wood recalls traditional architecture and shipbuilding, while tiled panels serve as a recognizable motif and calling card of Rostov-on-Don.

-The space itself is designed so that everyone can find their own rhythm.
-A semi-covered area with bar counters, soft chairs, and a shared bench is perfect for observing the vibrant life of the embankment.
+The space is designed so that everyone can find their own rhythm.
+A semi-covered area with bar counters, soft chairs, and a shared bench is perfect for observing the vibrant embankment life.
 On the terrace below, loungers and viewing benches turn you toward the river.
-And at the rooftop, time slows down: you can relax in a deck chair under the bran

 Russia, Rostov-on-Don